andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 * Make the callout block divs nicer.

 * Can one make the images larger, they are at times hard to see/read.
 And could one do that in a way that they can be 'centrally controlled', like the CSS code fo the video sizing?

-* Switch most of the bold text blocks to callouts/divs (currently note/emphasis/warning)
+* Switch most of the bold text blocks to callouts/divs.
+Add more divs/callout categories as needed.

 * Turn mentions of specific pages on main page into links.